-If after reading the attachment, Attorney concludes that Company's counsel has no conceivable argument that the attachment reflects any privileged information - for example, the attachment turns out to be a newspaper clipping - Attorney need not advise Company's counsel that Attorney has it and may use the information contained in it.
+attachment turns out to be a newspaper clipping - Attorney need not advise Company's counsel that Attorney has it and may use the information contained in it.
 See Aerojet-General Corp. v.
 Transport Indemnity Ins.
 (1993) 18 Cal.App.4th 996 [22 Cal.Rptr.2d 862] (receiving lawyer free to use non-privileged information on inadvertently produced memorandum written by opposing lawyer).

 The Committee believes that this approach properly balances Attorney's duties to Client, opposing counsel, and the justice system.
 See Rico, supra, 42 Cal.4th at p.
-818; see also Bus. & Prof. Code, § 6068 (enumerating seven duties to the court and three duties to clients); Kirsh v.
+818; see also Bus. & Prof. Code, § 6068 (enumerating seven duties to courts and three duties to clients); Kirsh v.
 Duryea (1978) 21 Cal.3d 303, 309 [146 Cal.Rptr.
 218] (describing duty to opposing counsel).

-Because of the risks of failing to comply with the standards articulated in Rico and State Fund, Attorney's receipt of sender's email may constitute a significant event that Attorney has an ethical obligation to discuss with Client.
-See Rules Prof. Conduct, rule 3-500; Bus. & Prof. Code, § 6068, subd. (m).
+Because of the risks of failing to comply with the standards articulated in Rico and State Fund, Attorney's receipt of Sender's email may constitute a significant event that Attorney has an ethical obligation to discuss with Client.
+See rule 3-500; Bus. & Prof. Code, § 6068, subd. (m).
 Although Attorney may have an ethical obligation to discuss the matter with Client, it is Attorney's responsibility to be sure that Attorney complies with all applicable ethical obligations.
-See ABA Model Rules Prof. Conduct, Rule 4.4, cmt.
-[3] ("Some lawyers may choose to return a document unread, for example, when the lawyer learns before receiving the document that it was inadvertently sent to the wrong address.
+See ABA Model Rules Prof. Conduct, Rule 4.4, Comment [3] ("Some lawyers may choose to return a document unread, for example, when the lawyer learns before receiving the document that it was inadvertently sent to the wrong address.
 Where a lawyer is not required by applicable law to do so, the decision to voluntarily return such a document is a matter of professional judgment ordinarily reserved to the lawyer.").
 In the event of a disagreement between Attorney and Client as to how Attorney should proceed, Attorney should consider whether Attorney should withdraw from the representation.
-See Rules Prof. Conduct, rule 3-700(C)(1)(e).
+See rule 3-700(C)(1)(e).